node-inspector/node-inspector/readme.md

   > Make sure that you have adblock disabled as well as any other content
   > blocking scripts and plugins.

+6. I got my inspector instance in a bad state with some watch variables that were function calls (possibly into some special c-bindings) and cannot seem to resolve by restarting my app/debug session.
+How can I (selectively) blow away debug metadata so I can start from a clean state?

+ > node-inspector stores all the metadata in the browser storage.
+You may wanna inspect and clean things up there.
+For chrome, you might wanna checkout the "LocalStorage Monitor" extension.

 ## Contributing Code